Posted in Developing Psychic Abilities / The Spirit World on 10. Aug, 2010

 “What Do You Do?”

 I have also had the experience of being ‘out there’ 100% as a full-time psychic when I moved to Brisbane in November 2009.
 When people asked me what I did for a living in this new place, I told them straight.
 But I was not at all happy with the way people treated me.
-People either saw me as an oracle who was a go-to person for spiritual wisdom, or they wanted to trust me but were afraid that I was a potential fraudster.
+People either saw me as an oracle who was a go-to person for spiritual wisdom, or they were freaked out and thought I might be able to read their mind.
 Calling myself a full-time psychic changed the way people viewed me and I could not control that.
 So I decided to take another approach.

 So, if you’re in the same position and thinking of coming out of the psychic closet, here are some things to think about: